 Everything in moderation.
 You could say that about, well, everything.
 But sometimes you want hard numbers.
 How many socks can you stick up your nose before the police get involved?
 Is a frog in one’s bidet one too many?
 Oh and what amount of orange consumption would result in death?
-Well over 9000, it seems.

 While an earlier video covered classics such as overdosing on caffeine and water intoxication, this one goes a little further, looking at the extreme consumption of pepper, oranges and even X-rays.